duncansmart/less.js-windows/README.md

 ## Install

-Either clone the repository or **[download and extract the latest ZIP](https://github.com/duncansmart/less.js-windows/archive/master.zip)** and invoke `lessc.cmd` as detailed below.
+Either clone the repository or **[download and extract the release ZIP](https://github.com/duncansmart/less.js-windows/releases)** and invoke `lessc.cmd` as detailed below.

 ## Usage